AhmadFarazWeb3Developer/Audits/9-truster/audit-data/my-audit.md

 **Proof of Concept**:

-1. Attacker pass call data.
+1. Attacker passes malicious calldata.
-2. Which is `approve` selector for his self with all pool token.
+2. The calldata contains the `approve` selector, granting the attacker permission to spend all of the pool's tokens.
-3. Call flashLoan with `0` flash loan.
+3. Calls `flashLoan` with `amount = 0` to bypass repayment logic.
-4. Transfer all the funds from pool
+4. Executes `transferFrom` to drain all tokens from the pool.
-5. And Pool loss all funds
+5. Pool loses all funds.

 **Proof of Code**: